codebytes/secure-terraform-on-azure/slides/Slides.md

 # Workflow Options

-- pre-commit hooks
+- Pre-Commit Hooks
-- ide integration
+- IDE Integration
-- ci/cd integration
+- CI/CD Integration
-- DAST (environment scanning)

 ---

 # Pre-Commit Hooks

 Pre-commit Hooks run before code gets committed to a git repo.
-You do it yourself or use the precommit framework.
+You do it yourself or use the [Pre-Commit Framework](https://pre-commit.com/).

 <br />